Code-Institute-Submissions/Vitore85-PP1/README.md

 # Baking Recipes Website

 ## Project Overview
-This website provides a collection of baking recipes presented in an accessible, user-friendly, and responsive format.
+This website for Vitore's Bakery provides a collection of baking recipes presented in an accessible, user-friendly, and responsive format.
 It's designed to help both novice and experienced bakers find great recipes.
+![Vitore's Bakery Website shown on different devices][]
 ## Features
 - **Responsive Design**: Adapts to screen sizes for optimal viewing on any device.
 - **Accessibility Features**: Includes high contrast, alt text for images, and semantic HTML.